RealImage/QLedger/README.md

 - A search query can have both `must` and `should` clauses.

 - Transactions in the search result are ordered chronological by default.

+## Environment Variables:

+Please read the documentation of all QLedger environment variables [here](./context#environment-variables)